-All course material has been moved to the College e-Learning environment (Blackboard).
+All course material is on the College e-Learning environment (Blackboard).
 Please go to mymodule.tcd.ie once you are enrolled in this course.
 For those considering taking the course some information is provided here....

 Why take Computer Vision?

-- Interesting and intuitive applications.
-The course is literally illustrated with applications as the best way to understand something is usually in context.
-Hence we look at real applications such as auto-drivers for cars (like an autopilot!), advanced user interfaces (using face tracking), license plate recognition (for issuing automatically issuing speeding tickets), augmented reality (for allowing objects to be realistically added into movies), etc.
+Interesting and intuitive applications.
+The course is liberally illustrated with applications as the best way to understand something is usually in context.
+Hence we look at real applications such as from factory inspection systems to autonomous vehicles, from licence plate recognition to robot interaction with the world, from face recognition to augmented reality, etc.